webmachinelearning/webnn/device-selection-explainer.md

 ## Open questions

-- [WebGPU](https://gpuweb.github.io/gpuweb/) provides a way to select a GPU device, called [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter).
-Should we align the naming between GPU adapter and WebNN device?
+- [WebGPU](https://gpuweb.github.io/gpuweb/) provides a way to select a GPU device via [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter).
+Should we expose a similar adapter API for NPUs?

-- Should we expose a similar adapter API for NPUs?
-Or could NPUs be represented as [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter) (basically a few text attributes)?

 - How should we extend the context options?
 What exactly is best to pass as context options?
 Op support limits?
 Supported features, similar to [GPUSupportedFeatures](https://gpuweb.github.io/gpuweb/#gpusupportedfeatures)?
 Others?